DerrikC/derrikdesign/_posts/project4.md

 ## Overview

-Create a fully responsive infographic web application that provides information about sickle cell disease, but that can also be made as a long form infographic poster.
+Created a fully responsive and interactive infographic web application that provides information about sickle cell disease.
+The infographic is a medical education application for people who want to learn about the disease.

 ## Style Guide